evanshortiss/sns-mobile/README.md

   }

-  // Send a simple String or data to the client androidApp.sendMessage(enpointArn, 'Hi There!', function(err, messageId) {
+  // Send a simple String or data to the client androidApp.sendMessage(endpointArn, 'Hi There!', function(err, messageId) {
     if(err) {
       throw err;
     }